nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 ## Sticks and Stones

-The fundamental goal of machine learning is to write a set of computer instructions, such that: given some particular experiences &rarr; compute some predictions about the outcome of _new_ experiences.
+The basic goal of machine learning is to give a computer a set of experiences and allow it to make reasonable predictions about the outcome of _new_ experiences of a similar type.
 It's kind of like, ya know, _people learning_.
 In some [advanced applications](https://www.youtube.com/watch?v=gn4nRCC9TwQ), the computer may not have any experiences to begin with; it will just have to experiment until it discovers some things about its environment all by itself.
 This can seem a little creepy, but maybe not so magical once we take a peek under the hood.

-As people, most of us are already pretty good at spotting trends and making predictions about our environment:
+As humans, most of us are already pretty good at spotting trends and making predictions about our environment:

 >_Johnny and Morton both got motorcycles..._ **(observation)**
 >_Maybe I should get a motorcycle, too?_ **(prediction/trend)**